 The answer goes back to the Christian “brand”.

-When we profess Christ, quote scriptures on our social media profiles, try to tell everyone else how they should live – and our lives bear no godly fruit, we make a mockery of Jesus Christ.
+When we profess Christ, quote scriptures on our social media pages, try to tell everyone else how they should live – and our lives bear no godly fruit, we make a mockery of Jesus Christ.

 As such, we destroy or crucify the authenticity of Jesus Christ and the promises in the word of God.

 When we fall away from the truth of God, after having professed Christ and tasted of the Word, we crucify our Lord and Savior over again (Hebrews 6:6).
 The shame brought on Christ not only kills your witness, but also the witness of faithful believers who practice sanctification.
-You are making the job of Team Jesus – to go and make disciples – much harder.
+You are making the job of Team Jesus – to go and make disciples – that much harder.

 So, What’s the Play Call?